liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/02-resolving-a-plugins-dependencies.markdown

 $$$

-Now that you have the module symbolic names and versions, you can make the modules available to your plugin project.
+Now that you have the module artifact IDs and versions, you can make the modules available to your plugin project.
 The modules your plugin uses must be available to it at compile time and run time.
 Here are two options for resolving module dependencies in your traditional plugin project:

 **Option 1: Use Ivy**